arwyalnazr954-oss/websites/shizuku/guide/setup.md

 ::: tip
 1. Please do not close this window.
 The "terminal" mentioned later refers to this window (if you closed the window, please go back to step 2)
-2. If you use PowerShell or Linux/Mac, all `adb` should be replaced with `./adb`
+2. If you use PowerShell or Linux/Mac, all `adb` should be  with `./adb`
 :::

 #### Setting `adb`